WPZgithub/CEFCON/README.md

 - `scRNA-seq data`: a '.csv' file in which rows represent cells and columns represent genes, or a '.h5ad' formatted file with AnnData objects.
 - `Differential expression level`: a 'csv' file contains the log fold change of each gene.

-Examples of input data are located in `/example_data` The pre-processed data in the paper can be downloaded from [here]().
+Examples of input data are located in `/example_data`.\
+The pre-processed data in the paper can be downloaded from [here](https://zenodo.org/record/7564872).

 ## Usage example
 ### Command line usage